What is an employee experience platform?

 How to design an experience platform employees will love?

-Now that we understand the benefits of a positive employee experience, how can you create a platform that meets the needs of your employees?
+Now that we understand the benefits of a positive employee experience, how can you create a platform that meets the needs of your team?

 Implementing an employee experience platform can be overwhelming, but ultimately it’s designed to simplify work life.
-Here are a few essentials you want from your platform.
+Here are a few key features and functionalities you want from your platform.

-Employees need a unified platform that offers a single point of access to all their tools and applications.
+Your team need a unified platform that offers a single point of access to all their tools and applications on login.
 Every department has multiple apps they use daily, HR has anywhere from 11 to 22, and one tool can’t replace everything.
-So, an EXP isn’t designed to ‘’do it all’’ but to ‘’gather it all.
+So, an EXP isn’t designed to ‘’do it all’’ but to ‘’gather it all in one dashboard.
 The idea is to create more user-focused technology and to unify tools to simplify employees’ jobs.

 HR teams use 11 - 22 apps